microsoftgraph/msgraph-training-java/tutorial/01-intro.md

 ## Prerequisites

 Before you start this tutorial, you should have the [Java SE Development Kit (JDK)](https://java.com/en/download/faq/develop.xml) and [Gradle](https://gradle.org/) installed on your development machine.
-If you do not have the JDK or Maven, visit the previous links for download options.
+If you do not have the JDK or Gradle, visit the previous links for download options.

 You should also have either a personal Microsoft account with a mailbox on Outlook.com, or a Microsoft work or school account.
 If you don't have a Microsoft account, there are a couple of options to get a free account: